kentik/github-workflows/docs/pipelines/guides/ktools-on-github.md

 The pipeline supports this feature by searching your commit message for specific patterns.

-To deploy a specific commit include the string `#deploy` or `#deployour1` to your commit message, for example:
+To deploy a specific commit include the string `#deploy` to your commit message, for example:

 ```
-git commit -m "testing my feature #deployour1"
+git commit -m "testing my feature #deploy"
 git push
 ```